Green Day discography

-The American rock band Green Day has released 14 studio albums, four live albums, four compilation albums, one soundtrack album, four video albums, 12 extended plays, 4 box sets, 48 singles, 10 promotional singles, 4 anniversaries, and 56 music videos.
+The American rock band Green Day has released 14 studio albums, four live albums, four compilation albums, two soundtrack albums, four video albums, 12 extended plays, 4 box sets, 48 singles, 10 promotional singles, 4 anniversaries, and 56 music videos.
 The band has sold over 75 million records worldwide, including more than 26.5 million in certified album sales in the United States.
 Green Day released their first two studio albums, 1,039/Smoothed Out Slappy Hours (1991) (consisting of the original 39/Smooth as well as their first two EPs 1,000 Hours and Slappy) and Kerplunk (1991), through the independent label Lookout!
 Records before signing to major label Reprise Records.
 Dookie, the band's first album on the label and third studio album overall, was released in February 1994.
 It was a breakout success, selling over 10 million copies in the United States and 20 million copies worldwide.
 Dookie spawned five singles, including the international hits "Longview", "Basket Case" and "When I Come Around".
 The album placed Green Day at the forefront of the 1990s punk rock revival.

 Insomniac, the band's fourth studio album, was released in October 1995.
 While not as successful as Dookie, the album managed to peak at number two on the US Billboard 200 and received a double platinum certification from the Recording Industry Association of America (RIAA).
 Nimrod followed in October 1997; it peaked at number ten on the Billboard 200.
 Four singles were released from Nimrod; the most successful of these was "Good Riddance (Time of Your Life)", which hit the top ten in countries such as Australia and Canada.
 The band's sixth studio album Warning was released in October 2000 to mild commercial success, peaking at number four on the Billboard 200 and only earning a gold certification from the RIAA.